In a medical emergency, call 9-1-1 | Rehoboth Ambulance responds 24/7/365

 I'm an EMT and interested in joining the Ambulance, what do I have to do?

-Please visit our Get Involved page to complete a membership application.
+Please visit our Employment page to complete an employment application.

 I am not an EMT, and don't want to become one, but I am interested in helping out with the Ambulance.
 Is there a role for me?